-If stats.pkl exists, Cache will read data flow from that file and no other processing will be done.
-If the stats.pkl cache doesn't exist, but the cache for histograms exist, it will be used and no previous processing (from Read-Files to MakeHistograms) will occur.
-If both caches are not filled yet, processing will run as usually.
+If stats.pkl exists, Cache will read the data from that file and no other processing will be done.
+If the stats.pkl cache doesn't exist, but the cache for histograms exists, it will be used and no previous processing (from ReadFiles to MakeHistograms) will occur.
+If both caches were not filled yet, processing will go as usual.

-Only pickleable objects can be cached (otherwise a pickle.PickleError is raised).
+Only pickleable objects can be cached (otherwise a pickle.PickleError will be raised).